Green correspondence on centric Mackey functor over fusion systems: Green correspondence.

-Before proceeding let us introduce some notation that will be used throughout the rest of this document. \begin{notation} From now on and unless otherwise specified $H$ will denote a fully $\F$-normalized, $\F$-centric subgroup of $S$, we will denote $\NSH$ simply as $\NS$, we will denote $\NFH$ simply as $\NF$ and $\mathcal{X}$ and $\mathcal{Y}$ will denote the following sets
+Before proceeding let us introduce some notation that will be used throughout the rest of this document. \begin{notation} From now on and unless otherwise specified $H$ \textbf{will denote a fully $\F$-normalized, $\F$-centric subgroup of $S$}, we will denote \textbf{the normalizer of $H$ in $S$ }(i.e. $\NSH$) simply \textbf{as $\NS$}, we will denote \textbf{the normalizer fusion system $\NFH$} (see Example \ref{exa:definition-NF.}) simply \textbf{as $\NF$} and $\mathcal{X}$ and $\mathcal{Y}$ will denote the following sets

 \end{notation}